archivy/archivy/Docker.md

 ### Which compose file to use?

-There are currently three compose files in the repository:
+There are currently two compose files in the repository:

 - `docker-compose.yml`
-- `docker-compose-local-build.yml`
 - `docker-compose-with-elasticsearch.yml`

 If you would like to test Archivy, just download the `docker-compose.yml` and run